void-linux/void-packages/Manual.md

 ## Introduction

-The `xbps-packages` repository contains all `source` packages that are the recipes to download, compile and build binary packages for `Void`.
+The `void-packages` repository contains all `source` packages that are the recipes to download, compile and build binary packages for `Void`.
 Those `source` package files are called `templates`.